 The first part of the walk is through the sclerophyll forests before the track starts to head down into Cape Hauy where the forest opens up to breath-taking coastal views.
 Cape Hauy is home to the famous Candlestick and Totem Pole rock features, which are large columns of dolerite rock protruding from the ocean and are popular climbing and abseiling features.
 At the edge of Cape Hauy, you’ll also see the Hippolyte and Cheverton rock formations, which are large formations of rock that sit severed from the mainland.

 After taking in the amazing views and unique rock features along Cape Hauy, we will return to the bus for the 25-minute ride back to our hotel to check-in.
 We would expect to have you back at your hotel to check-in by about 4:00 PM or later.
 After settling into your room, dinner will commence at 6:30 PM, where you’ll enjoy a beautifully cooked restaurant dinner at On The Bay made from local produce.
 This will be a great opportunity to relax and kick back with your fellow trekkers over a local wine or two.

 Walking Time: 5 hours (will vary depending on team speed, breaks, etc.)

 Distance: 15km (return) + side trip (Shipstern Bluff)

-Meals Included: a-la-carte breakfast at On The Bay, morning tea & pre-packed lunch & trail snacks prepared by the chef and dinner at On The Bay
+Meals Included: breakfast at On the Bay.
+Morning tea & pre-packed lunch & trail snacks prepared by On the Bay.
+Dinner at 1830 restaurant

 Accommodation: bush set chalet Stewarts Bay Lodge – twin share